Taresh-oss/Clustering-Algorithms-without-library-use/K-medoid/Readme.md

 # K-Medoid
 The program will take two inputs: a data file containing multiple continuous features which in our case is quality.csv and a value for k.
-This code was implemented for both, k=2 and k=3.
+This code is implemented for both, k=2 and k=3.

 This code calculates the dissimilarity matrix and then apply the k-medoids algorithm.

-The clustering process will continue until cluster assignments do not change or maximum 100 iterations have been completed.
-The program will also calculate average silhouette width for the final clustering solution.
-The program will add a new column containing cluster ids (1, 2, 3, …, k) to the original input file and save it to clusters_k.csv, where k is the number of clusters.
-The program will also show the average silhouette width in the console.
-Distance calculation is done using the distance calculation library.
+- The clustering process will continue until cluster assignments do not change or maximum 100 iterations have been completed.
+- Then will also calculate average silhouette width for the final clustering solution.
+- A new column is added containing cluster ids (1, 2, 3, …, k) to the original input file and saved it to clusters_k.csv, where k is the number of clusters.
+- The average silhouette width will be displated in the console.